6-Trait Overview for this Lesson:

 Remember, when students rank (instead of rate), they are only allowed to have one of each number on the Post-It.

-You can learn how to print these revision tools on actual Post-It notes by visiting our Post-It Homepage here at WritingFix.
+You can learn how to print these revision tools on actual Post-it® Note-sized templates by visiting our Post-It Homepage here at WritingFix.

 Share Original Revision Techniques or